mallibone/seankilleen.github.io/_posts/2017-09-08-birthday-present-live-blogging-akka-net-docker-dotnetcore.md

 Here I hit my first snag, an error: `Program.cs(9,13): error CS0234: The type or namespace name 'WriteLine' does not exist in the namespace 'PingPong.Console' (are you missing an assembly reference?)`

 Spent a while trying to fix it.
-Not sure what's going on.

-And there my day of experimentation ended.
+Turns out I named my project `PingPong.Console`, and the `.Console` meant that in the hello world console app it was confused and I had to change `Console.WriteLine` to `System.Console.WriteLine`.
+D'oh.